-- [a] - All protests must be made in writing to the Race Director, together with a £10.00 deposit.
-If the protest is upheld, this money will be reimbursed.
-Protests regarding timing results must be made within 10 minutes of the publication of the results in question.
-The protest period of 10 minutes commences when the results [b] are published on the Results Board and announced as such. - Protests regarding the legality of cars or any other concern surrounding the adherence of Sectional rules must be made in writing, together with the fee, to the BRCA [c] - Rallycross Committee. - Protests regarding refereeing decisions are not permitted as the referee's decision is indisputable
+- [a] All protests must be made in writing to the Race Director, together with a £10.00 deposit.
+If the protest is upheld, this money will be reimbursed. - [b] Protests regarding timing results must be made within 10 minutes of the publication of the results in question.
+The protest period of 10 minutes commences when the results are published on the Results Board and announced as such. - [c] Protests regarding the legality of cars or any other concern surrounding the adherence of Sectional rules must be made in writing, together with the fee, to the BRCA Rallycross Committee. - [d] Protests regarding refereeing decisions are not permitted as the referee's decision is indisputable.

-15 PENALTIES (a)
+15 PENALTIES

+(a)

-- Championship warnings will be given for:- - Leaving a marshal point early, i.e. before being relieved by the next marshal for any practice, heat or final - · Leaving a marshal point to return car to the pits during a practice, heat or final - Failure to be at a marshal point for a practice race, heat or final prior to one minute to the start of the following race wearing the appropriate Hi-vis jacket.
-Poor marshalling (e.g. talking to others, using mobile phone)
+- Championship warnings will be given for:- - Leaving a marshal point early, i.e. before being relieved by the next marshal for any practice, heat or final - Leaving a marshal point to return car to the pits during a practice, heat or final - Failure to be at a marshal point for a practice race, heat or final prior to one minute to the start of the following race wearing the appropriate Hi-vis jacket.